Hidden Causes of Renal Dysfunction: Beyond Diabetes and High Blood Pressure

 • Recessive inheritance — The genetic mutation comes from both parents.

 • X-linked inheritance — The genetic mutation is linked to the X chromosome, which is passed down from the mother.
-This type of mutation is more likely in biological males because they have just one X chromosome.
+This type of mutation is more likely in people assigned male at birth because they have just one X chromosome.

 Genetic tests can look for these genetic mutations to help diagnose or rule out certain conditions.
 People with a family history of inherited kidney disease can also find out their chances of passing on kidney disease to their children.